Bánh Mì

 - Spread the inside of each bagette with mayo.
 Add layers of meat, marinated carrot and daikon, cucumbers, cilantro sprigs and chile peppers.
 Sprinkle with soy sauce and serve.

-Variations
+Banh Mi Variations

 - The Vietnamese use a small, individual-sized baguette that is made with a mixture of wheat and rice flours.
 This combination makes the bread extra light with a crispy crust.
 You can cut a traditional baguette into smaller sizes for your banh mi.
 You should get about three sandwiches per baguette.

-- Thit Nuong: roast pork.
+- Thit Nuong: Roast pork.

-- Xa Xiu: barbecue pork.
+- Xa Xiu: Barbecue pork.

 - Shallots or scallions, minced -- 3